(Security Assessment aNd Engineering LABoratory │ www.KimLab.net)

 2012 Highlights : Our journal paper, "Efficient Certificateless Proxy Signature Scheme with Provable Security" was accepted at Information Sciences (IF:3.643).

-2011 Highlights : Prof. Seungjoo Kim moved to School of Cybersecurity, Korea University from School of Information and Communication Engineering, Sungkyunkwan University and established his lab, "SANE (Security Analysis aNd Evaluation) Lab".
+2011 Highlights : Prof. Seungjoo Kim moved to School of Cybersecurity, Korea University from School of Information and Communication Engineering, Sungkyunkwan University and established his lab, "SANE (Security Assessment aNd Engineering) Lab".